bayronpuac/Sprint-Challenge--Hash-BC/README.md

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

-Explain how a blockchain is structured.
-What are the blocks, what is the chain?
-How is the data organized?
+Explain how a blockchain is structured - Blockchain starts with a genesis block.
+Once the proof of work matches the valid proof, a new block is hashed and added to the chain.
+In blockchain each transaction is stored in the current block and is not solidified until that block is mined and a new (last block) is added to the chain.

+What are the blocks, what is the chain? -  A block is a list of all transactions made during the time that block is the last block in the chain.
+A chain is a hash that links blocks together.
+The hash in the blockchain is created from the data that is in the previous block.

+How is the data organized? - Each block contains the hash of the previous block which allows them to link together in order starting with the genesis (first) block.
+All transactions made during the time of the last block is stored in that block and then once a new block becomes the last block any new transactions will go there and so on.

-Explain how proof of work functions.
-How does it operate.
+Explain how proof of work functions. - Proof of work is an algorithm that confirms transactions and creates new blocks on the chain.
+How does it operate. -  Nodes (miners) compete to solve a mathmatical calculation in order to provide accurate proof and add the next block to the chain.
 How does this protect the chain from attack.
-What kind of attack is possible?
+What kind of attack is possible? - 51% attack could allows a someone to take control of the chain and give them the opportunity to change blocks

 ## Project Set Up